 Romeo Schiavon was born in Treviso, Italy, and arrived in Australia in 1937.
 He worked in shipping, import and wholesale and married May in 1953.
 Passionate about journalism, May had a career as an administrator and occasional writer with the Melbourne Herald.
 Romeo passed away in 1998 and lifelong friend Duilio Barro and solicitor Peter Arnold were appointed trustees of his estate.
 The Schiavon’s goddaughter Rhonda Barro replaced her father as a trustee on his passing in 2009.

-One or more annual scholarships for students studying journalism at the University for the duration of their studies.
+One or more annual scholarships may be offered from this amount for students studying journalism at the University.

-Paid as a fortnightly living allowance/stipend for the period of the program (2 years) or paid in two lump sum instalments.
+May be paid as a fortnightly living allowance/stipend for the period of the program (2 years) or paid in lump sum instalments at the discretion of the selection committee.

 Offered to a student ‘enrolled or enrolling’ in the 150 point or 200 point program in MC-JOURN Master of Journalism at The University of Melbourne, and available for the term of their degree.